ZakaryGates/111111/Colour.md

-Blockly users can choose, create, and blend colours.
-Colours are primarily used in [the turtle graphics application](https://blockly-demo.appspot.com/static/apps/turtle/index.html) but are also available in [the coding application](https://blockly-demo.appspot.com/static/apps/code/index.html).
-Note that we use the British spelling of "colour".
+Colours are used in many graphics programs.

 # Blocks
 ## Picking a colour from a palette

 The simplest way to get a colour is with the **colour picker**.
 It appears as a red rounded rectangle.
-When the user clicks on it, a palette of colours pops open, from which the user can choose the desired colour by again clicking.
+When clicked, a palette of colours pops opens, from which one can choose a colour.

 ![](colour-select.png)

 ## Creating a colour from red, green, and blue components

-The **colour with** block allows the user to specify the desired percent of red, green, and blue.
-This block builds a colour with the maximum amounts of red and blue and no green (making purple):
+The **colour with** block allows one to specify the desired percent of red, green, and blue.
+The example below builds a colour with the maximum amounts of red and blue and no green (making purple):

 ![](colour-with.png)

-Note that we use [a range from 0 to 100 (inclusive) for each component](http://www.december.com/html/spec/colorper.html), not the less intuitive range of 0 to 255 generally used by programmers and graphic designers.
+Note that we use [a range from 0 to 100 (inclusive)](https://www.december.com/html/spec/colorper.html) for each component, not the less intuitive range of 0 to 255 generally used by programmers and graphic designers.

-The ability to specify colours with changing numbers allows some beautiful turtle graphic applications, such as [this contest winner](https://plus.google.com/105063463762828771517/posts/HzzPaimTLwu) (see code):

 ## Generating a random colour

-The **random colour** block generates colours at random.
+The **random colour** block generates a random colour each time it is called.

 ![](colour-random-colour.png)